sherlock-wings/snowflake_sandbox/RBAC/access_definitions/full.md

 ## Tables

-You may apply any DDL or DML to tables of the following types:
+For all of the below table types, you have `OWNERSHIP`.
+You may do any DDL or DML against any table with these types:
 1. Permanent
 2. [Transient](https://docs.snowflake.com/en/user-guide/tables-temp-transient)
 3. [Temporary](https://docs.snowflake.com/en/user-guide/tables-temp-transient)